evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ---

-[Swift Package Manager](https://swift.org/package-manager/) allows to use external code in your Swift code.
+[Swift Package Manager](https://swift.org/package-manager/) allows to use external code in your Swift app.
 In this tutorial I will show how create a library that can be used with Swift Package Manager.
 This method was tested with Swift 3.0.

 ## Setting up Swift